zhouyp97/JSC-JC-EOM/README.md

 # JSC-JC-EOM

-The datasets related to the manuscript will be uploaded after the manuscript is accepted formly.
+The datasets generated during the study "Factors, components and dynamics: Investigation of journal self-citation and citation by equal opportunity model".